First published 12 Sep 2014

 2. Hokkien Mee

 Hokkien Mee is very straightforward, I bring all my guests to Geylang Lor 29 Hokkien Mee.
 Over the years I have brought them to some of the other stalls in my Famous Five list, but the responses have been mixed.
 However, I have never gone wrong with Geylang Lor 29 Hokkien Mee.
 Of the Famous Five, they are the only ones who is still using a charcoal fire and the coffeeshop has been recently renovated so it is a comfortable place to eat.
 Best to head there early if you are going for dinner as they do sell out early.
+Just a short walk away is Beach Road Prawn Mee which is also worth checking out!

 3. Char Kway Teow